les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-12-08-qu-est-ce-que-qu-un-leader-agile.markdown

 The answer is most likely “no” to some of these questions (otherwise, congrats, keep up the good work).
 So that’s the job of the Agile Leader – **do whatever it takes to turn these into “yes”.
 That won’t guarantee success, but it will certainly increase the odds**.

 La réponse la plus probable est “non” à certaines de ces questions (autrement, félicitations, continuez ce bon boulot).
-Donc, c’est ça le boulot de leader agile - **faites tout ce qui est possible pour transformer cela en “yes”.
+Donc, c’est ça le boulot de leader agile - **faites tout ce qui est possible pour transformer cela en “oui”.
 Cela ne garantit pas la réussite, mais cela en accroît certainement les chances**.

 In a smaller efforts using Scrum, this work is covered by existing roles and bottom-up cross-team collaboration.
 With large efforts we face misalignment across teams, and things falling into cracks between different parts of the organization.
 So the Agile Leader focuses a lot on communication and creating clarity. **If everyone involved has the same view of where we are, where we are going, and why, then we are more likely to work together to move in that direction**.